SynaLinks/documentation/docs/examples/turn-based-conversation.md

     name:"Critique the answer",
     program:"critic"}),
 (is_objective_answered:Decision {
-    name:"Check if the objective if correctly answered", question:"Is the objective correctly answered?"}),
+    name:"Check if the objective is correctly answered", question:"Is the objective correctly answered?"}),
 // Structure declaration
 (start)-[:NEXT]->(actor),